Tractable ADMM Schemes for Computing KKT Points and Local Minimizers for $\ell_0$-Minimization Problems: Tractable ADMM frameworks

-In Section~\ref{sec:31}, \uvs{we present an} {ADMM framework} for obtaining a suitably defined solution of \eqref{mpcc} and show that both of the ADMM subproblems can be solved tractably in Section~\ref{sec:32}, {the one of which can be recast as a convex program, while the other can be resolved} in closed form.
-We analyze the convergence {properties} of this scheme in Section~\ref{sec:33}.
+In this section we discuss how to use ADMM to efficiently address MPCC \eqref{mpcc}.
+In Section~\ref{sec:31}, we present a perturbed proximal ADMM framework for obtaining a suitably defined solution of \eqref{mpcc} and show in Section~\ref{sec:32} that both of the ADMM subproblems can be solved tractably, of which, one can be recast as a convex program, while the other can be resolved in closed form.
+In Section~\ref{Vanilla ADMM}, a basic ADMM framework will be presented, along with a discussion regarding why we consider its perturbed proximal variant.
+A standard ADMM applied to an alternative formulation of \eqref{mpcc} is introduced in Section~\ref{subsec: alterform}.
+Note that ADMM applied to this formulation is easier to analyze but does have computational disadvantages arising from the intractability of the subproblem.